Hotel Jerome: Building

 Its south (front) facade has a wooden hood, topped with a balcony balustraded in turned wooden spindles and supported by narrow iron columns, covering the sidewalk at the centrally located recessed main entrance.
-It is flanked by two small aspen trees on either side at the street.
+It is flanked by two small aspen trees on either side of the street.
 Smooth round columns on square bases support a molded cornice with metal letters spelling "Hotel Jerome" on the east and west.

 The middle six bays of the facade project slightly, separated by pilasters with foliated caps, forming a tall arcade.
 On either side of the front entrance are large windows with a small rectangular pane atop a larger one.
-All have sills of locally quarried rough cut peachblow sandstone, which continues around the building as a stringcourse and water table.
+All have sills of locally quarried rough-cut peachblow sandstone, which continues around the building as a stringcourse and water table.
 Sandstone also forms a frieze, interrupted by the windows, below the molded tin cornice.
 At the ends of the facade are wood and glass storefronts, housing two of the hotel's three restaurants, the J-Bar on the west and Library on the east.

 Windows on the second story's central projection are one-over-one double-hung sash windows with transoms and sandstone sills and lintels.
-In the middle two the words "Hotel" and "Jerome" are carved.
-They are recessed slightly between brick pilasters with sandstone bases and capitals with decorative carvings.
-On the flanks the windows are set in round segmental arches laid with several rows of splayed brick and topped with brick voussoirs.
-They, too have sandstone sills and a sandstone course runs around the building at the arches' springline.
+In the middle two, the words "Hotel" and "Jerome" are carved.
+They are slightly recessed between brick pilasters with sandstone bases and capitals with decorative carvings.
+On the flanks, the windows are set in round segmental arches laid with several rows of splayed brick and topped with brick voussoirs.
+They, too, have sandstone sills, and a sandstone course runs around the building at the arches' springline.

-At the third story the four-pane center windows, also recessed, have a similar round-arched treatment as the flanking second-story windows.
+At the third story, the four-pane center windows, also recessed, have a similar round-arched treatment as the flanking second-story windows.
 On the sides are four one-over-one sash windows with sandstone sills and small decorations between them.
-At the lintel is a dentilled, fluted wooden frieze that continues around the entire building save the front portico.
-Above it is ridged metal convex cornice that marks the roofline.
+At the lintel is a dentilled, fluted wooden frieze that continues around the entire building except the front portico.
+Above it is a ridged metal convex cornice that marks the roofline.
 It is topped by a parapet with four rows of recessed square panels.
 A flagpole is located in the center of the roof at the front.

 The east face has a similar, more restrained treatment, with the sandstone trim, stringcourses, cornices, and fenestration.
 On the west side, there is little decoration other than the segmental splayed-brick arches on the windows.
-The brick annex on the north side is non-contributing as it was not part of the original building.
+The brick annex on the north side is non-contributing, as it was not part of the original building.